khalidnouh/medicalclinic/README.md

-# To Run without Docker
+# To Run As A Jar

 	> mvn clean install
 	> java -jar target/caa-0.0.1.jar